wuboy0307/go-gpdb/README.md

 #### Environment

-+ To list all environment that has been installed.
++ To list all environment that has been installed and choose env in interactive mode.

 ```
 gpdb env